daniel-hartmann/polvo/README.md

+# UNDER REFACTOR

+What is missing:
+- compile the JUCE app in aarch64
+- update setup.sh

 # Polvo

 Polvo is an interface for stem separation using Spleeter and MIDI routing using pi-midi-host.
-The idea is to include some simple effects in the future.
+It runs on Raspberry Pi 5.
+My idea is to have an extension hardware for the SP404 Mk2.

 - [Spleeter](https://github.com/deezer/spleeter) by Deezer
 - [pi-midi-host](https://github.com/sinedied/pi-midi-host) by [Yohan Lasorsa](https://github.com/sinedied)